 Internationally, code officials recognize the need for a modern, up-to-date residential code addressing the design and construction of one- and two-family dwellings and townhouses.
-The International Residential Code®, in this 2012 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.
+The International Residential Code[®], in this 2015 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.

 This comprehensive, stand-alone residential code establishes minimum regulations for one- and two-family dwellings and townhouses using prescriptive provisions.
 It is founded on broad-based principles that make possible the use of new materials and new building designs.
-This 2012 edition is fully compatible with all of the International Codes® (I-Codes®) published by the International Code Council® (ICC)®, including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fire Code®, International Fuel Gas Code®, International Green Construction CodeTM (to be available March 2012), International Private Sewage Disposal Code®, International Property Maintenance Code®, International Swimming Pool and Spa CodeTM (to be available March 2012), International Wildland-Urban Interface Code® and International Zoning Code®.
+This 2015 edition is fully compatible with all of the International Codes[®] (I-Codes[®]) published by the International Code Council[®] (ICC)[®], including the International Building Code[®], International Energy Conservation Code[®], International Existing Building Code[®], International Fire Code[®], International Fuel Gas Code[®], International Green Construction Code[®] International Mechanical Code[®], International Property Maintenance Code[®], International Swimming Pool and Spa Code[TM], International Wildland-Urban Interface Code[®] and International Zoning Code[®].